-It is anticipated that the most common use of ECDAA will be to certify (TPM2 Certify()) a TPM object (usually a key).
+It is anticipated that the most common use of ECDAA will be to certify (TPM2\Certify()) a TPM object (usually a key).
 A credential issuer will provide a certificate for an ECDAA key.
 This certificate will validate that the ECDAA key belongs to a valid TPM without disclosing the ECDAA key.
 That ECDAA key may then be used to certify other TPM objects.
-These certificates prove that the certified object belongs to a valid TPM without disclosing the identity of that TPM.
+These certificates prove that the certified object belongs to a valid TPM.
 If the certified key is a signing key, it may then be used to attest to various TPM states, without disclosing the identity of the TPM to which it belongs.